cnc-projects/cnc-wood-bins/README.md

 wooden bins

-A wooden bin designed to be cut from 6mm birch ply.<br> This design uses CNC finger joints and needs to be <br>
+Two wooden bins designed to be cut from 6mm Birch ply.<br> This design uses CNC finger joints and needs to be <br>
-assembled with wood glue.
-Fits two bins to a standard 8 x 4 sheet.
+assembled with wood glue. <br>
+Fits two bins to a standard 8ft x 4ft (6mm) sheet.

 RHINO 3DM FILE
 ##### DOWNLOAD